-Our findings that CSR increases customer satisfaction, which in turn leads to positive financial returns, may improve managers' understanding of why CSR matters.
-In particular, marketers may have already known that CSR helps promote external social benefits, such as public goodwill outside the firm (Houston and Johnson 2000; McGuire, Sundgren, and Schneeweis 1988), which can polish a firm's reputation in the presence of corporate scandals or regulatory scrutiny.
-In addition, CSR can boost internal employee morale and commitment within the firm (Godfrey 2005; McGuire, Schneeweis, and Branch 1990) and attract more capable, young talents who are trying to "marry their work and nonwork lives" (Grow, Hamm, and Lee 2005; for detailed benefits of CSR and cause-related marketing, see Varadarajan and Menon 1988, p.
-60).
-Importantly, we suggest an additional insight to managers: CSR initiatives also influence customers' satisfaction levels, which ultimately lead to higher market returns.
-To managers, this means that building satisfaction is an important intermediate step in converting CSR into financial gains.
+Our findings that CSR increases customer satisfaction, which, in turn, leads to positive financial returns may improve managers' understanding of why CSR matters.
+Particularly, marketers may have already known that CSR helps promote external social benefits such as public goodwill outside the firm (Houston and Johnson 2000; McGuire et al. 1988), which can polish a firm's reputation in the presence of corporate scandals or regulatory scrutiny.
+In addition, CSR can boost internal employee morale and commitment within the firm (Godfrey

+2005; McGuire et al. 1990) and attract more capable young talents who are trying to "marry their work and nonwork lives" (Grow 2004; see detailed benefits of CSR and cause-related marketing in Varadarajan and Menon 1988, p.60).
+Importantly, we suggest an additional insight to managers.
+That is, CSR initiatives also influence customers' satisfaction levels, which lead to higher market returns ultimately.
+To managers, this means that building satisfaction is one of important intermediate steps in converting CSR into financial gains.

 However, our findings of the boundary conditions of the returns to CSR suggest that managers should not ignore the inherent traps and pitfalls of CSR.
 For example, we show that firms are not always able to benefit from CSR actions.
 When companies are not innovative, our findings indicate that CSR actually decreases their market return.
-Thus, CSR seems to be a double-edged sword; without proper support of corporate abilities, such as innovativeness, CSR can be harmful to firm performance.
-Indeed, when "doing better at doing good" (Bhattacharya and Sen 2004, p.
-9), it is important for managers to consider CSR initiatives in the light of the firm's corporate abilities.
-In particular, less innovative companies may be better off financially by avoiding CSR actions.
-Managers should understand that a misalignment of CSR with internal factors can be detrimental and lead to decreased market value.
-As a consequence, marketers need to examine carefully the organizational context in totality before implementing CSR initiatives.
+Thus, CSR seems to be a double-edged sword; without proper support of corporate abilities like innovativeness, it can be harmful to firm performance.
+Indeed, when "doing better at doing good" (Bhattacharya and Sen 2004), it is important for managers to consider CSR initiatives in light of firm's corporate abilities.
+Particularly, less innovative companies may, in fact, be better off financially by avoiding CSR actions.
+Managers ought to understand that a misalignment of CSR with internal factors can be detrimental and lead to decreased market value.
+As a consequence, marketers need to carefully examine the organizational context in totality before implementing CSR initiatives.

 In conclusion, this research suggests a more nuanced understanding of the market returns to CSR initiatives.
-Our findings seem to indicate that "doing good" has complicated implications and that customer satisfaction plays an important mediating role in the relationship between CSR and firm market value.
+Our findings seem to indicate that doing good has complicated implications and that customer satisfaction plays an important mediating role in the relationship between CSR and firm market value.